 My aim at this early stage is to quickly generate a range of interesting compositions.
 I'll draw some sketches and try out various compositions, with either a Uniball pen or Faber Castell pencil in my sketchbook.

 I take the time to explore a range of options, from landscape to portrait.
-I want to develop some elements of composition for the foreground, but always at the back of my mind is the need to present an interesting topic, achieve balance in the volumes and generate a detailed composition.
+I want to develop some elements of composition for the foreground, but at the back of my mind is the need to present an interesting topic, achieve balance in the volumes and generate a detailed composition.

 I want to illustrate an immense castle with a medieval village at its base.
 I don't want the fortress to look too realistic, so I exaggerate the scale and the sense of classic fantasy in the composition, and place very small houses at the bottom, and huge towers, arches and buttresses throughout the castle's structure.

-02. Values and mood sketch
+02. Create values and mood sketch

 I do a more elaborate sketch in Photoshop, using greys, blacks and whites to develop the mood and atmospheric depth.
 Using a brush set to 0 per cent Opacity helps me focus on positive and negative spaces, pushing strong contrasts and the composition.
 I also use the Selection tool to cut out shapes, before filling them with a flat value of grey.